Deification of Captain Shin

 1860 A petition12 (dated 28 August 1860) was filed by the tin merchants in Melaka.
 The petition reported a casualty of 200 (200 killed, of out 14,000 Chinese miners) and they requested the British to intervene.
 Captain Shin is likely to be one of miners who did not manage to survive the riot.

-A brass bell that was dedicated to the Fourth Counsel 四師爺 (photographed by Bak Jia How 莫家浩 in 2023) located at the Bukit Rasah Temple 芙蓉亞沙千古廟, offered respectfully to Fourth Counsel, ordained and immortalized by the Jade Emperor, by Li Kaihe15, a humble disciple from Jiayingzhou, installed on an auspicious day of the 7th lunisolar month of the 11th year of the Reign of Tongzhi 同治11年7月11日 (i.e. betweeen 4 August 1872 and 2 September 1872).
+A brass bell that was dedicated to the 4th Counsel 四師爺 (photographed by Bak Jia How 莫家浩 in 2023) located at the Bukit Rasah Temple 芙蓉亞沙千古廟, offered respectfully to 4th, ordained and immortalized by the Jade Emperor, by Li Kaihe15, a humble disciple from Jiayingzhou, installed on an auspicious day of the 7th lunisolar month of the 11th year of the Reign of Tongzhi 同治11年7月11日 (i.e. betweeen 4 August 1872 and 2 September 1872).
 The bell was manufactured by a workshop in Foshan. 沐恩弟子嘉應州黎開合敬奉・玉封四師爺䑓前・同治十一年歲次壬申孟秋吉旦立・隆盛爐造.
 Thus the candidates named by Zhang (1959) and Lee (1997) are once again shown to be incorrect.

-1. Yon Weng Woe 阮湧俰 (2013) The social interaction between Hakka Kapitans and Chinese dialect groups in Kedah: A case study on Tee Choon Too and Low Ah Lip 吉打客家籍甲必丹與華人方言群社會的互動—— 以戴春桃與羅啟立為個案, M. A. Thesis, Institute of Chinese Studies, Universiti Tunku Abdul Rahman.
 Yon's list (in p.
-82) is problematic because Yap Ah Shak and Yap Ah Loy are listed.
+82) is problematic for two reasons (a) Yap Ah Shak and Yap Ah Loy are listed immediately after Shin On; (b) rectilinear sequence is assumed.
 The Chinese community has a habit of linking Shin On with Yap Ah Loy in many imaginary situations.
-In this case, we do not have hard evidence to show that they succeeded Shin On as Captain China in the Sungai Ujong tinfield.
-In another example, we were told by Letessier (1893) that the cult of worshipping Si Sen Ta was introduced from Melaka in Kuala Lumpur by a certain Tu Lien.
+In this case, we do not have hard evidence to show that the Yaps succeeded Shin On as Captain China in the Sungai Ujong tinfield.
+In another example, we were told by Letessier (1893) that the cult of worshipping the 4th Counsel was imported to Kuala Lumpur by a certain Tu Lien.
 In Zhang (1959), Tu Lien was replaced by Yap Ah Loy and we were even told that he visited the Bukit Rasah Temple on 26 October 1864 (同治3年9月26日).
-Yon's list was repeated by S. Amornwanitsak (2019), see Surasi Amornwanitsak 黃漢坤 (2019) Sheng Mingli: A Chinese Kapitan who is deified as a god in Malaysia 盛明利:馬來西亞華人甲必丹的成神過程, Chinese Studies Journal 中國學研究期刊 12(2), pp. 21 - 49.
+Yon's Sungai Ujong list was inadvisedly repeated by S. Amornwanitsak (2019), see Surasi Amornwanitsak 黃漢坤 (2019) Sheng Mingli: A Chinese Kapitan who is deified as a god in Malaysia 盛明利:馬來西亞華人甲必丹的成神過程, Chinese Studies Journal 中國學研究期刊 12(2), pp. 21 - 49.
 The paper is in Thai and it was published by Kasetsart University 泰國農業大學.

 4. Charles Letessier (1893) Si Sen Ta: A Chinese Apotheosis, Selangor Journal 1(12), 16 June 1893.
 According to Letessier, Captain Shin On was installed by the Malay chief Dato Klana Putra Sendeng (r.
 1850 - 1872), who resided in Ampangan.
 Letessier's phonetic approximation (si = 四) offers the strongest evidence that the Captain China was deified as Si Sen Ta 仙爺.
 Letessier's reconstruction of Shin On's death, on the other hand, is unlikely to be definitive given how the Sungai Ujong disturbance was started.
 In Middlebrook (1951), we were told that Shin was travelling away from Ampangan, with the hope that he may be received by Raja Jumaat in Lukut.
 But his entourage was pressured by food shortage and they made a volte-face, on their journey back to Ampangan, Shin was killed by a rival chief.
 Unlike Letessier, Middlebrook did not supply us any name.
 Interestingly, Ang (2001) adding a colorful stroke to the drama by positing that Shin was killed by a local chief of Ghee Hin, the triad opposing Hai San, which is unlikely to be correct, again given how the Sino-Malay hostility was seeded.
 See Ang Saw Yee (2001) Kegiatan kongsi gelap di Sungai Ujong, Negeri Sembilan (1800 - 1900), M. A. Thesis, Departement of History, University of Malaya.